lanceengland/lanceengland.github.io/_posts/2020-12-22-da100-study-notes.markdown

 Question in Learning Path I got wrong - In both reports and dashboards, you can use the slicers and filter by selecting a data point.
 Hmmm.

-Data alerts are only in the power BI service for certainn visuals: KPI visuals, gauges, and cards.
+Data alerts are only in the power BI service for certain visuals: KPI visuals, gauges, and cards.
 Alerts will show an alert icon over the tile (though sometimes the browser cache requires F5 reload) and an optional email.

 Report users can configure their own set of alerts.